slackapi/bolt-python/docs/_basic/listening_responding_commands.md

 Your app can use the `command()` method to listen to incoming slash command events.
 The method requires a `command_name` of type `str`.

-Commands must be acknowledged with `ack()` to inform Slack your app has received the event.
+Commands must be acknowledged with `ack()` to inform Slack your app has received the request.

 There are two ways to respond to slash commands.
 The first way is to use `say()`, which accepts a string or JSON payload.
 The second is `respond()` which is a utility for the `response_url`.
 These are explained in more depth in the [responding to actions](#action-respond) section.